anoma/juvix/docs/README.md

 %
 $$

-The variables $p_i$ in the rule are inner steps of the algorithm and their order is relevant, for chekcing and infering.
-An internal step can be infering a type, checking if a property holds, reducing a term, or checking a term against a type.
-A *reduction* step is denoted by $\Gamma \vdash t \rightsquigarrow t'$ or simply by $t \rightsquigarrow t'$ whenever the context $\Gamma$ is known.
+The variables $p_i$ in the rule above are inner steps of the algorithm and the order in which they are presented matters.
+For example, an inner step can be infering a type, checking if a property holds for a term, reducing a term, or simply checking a term against another type.

+A *reduction* step is denoted by $\Gamma \vdash t \rightsquigarrow t'$ or simply by $t \rightsquigarrow t'$ whenever the context
+$\Gamma$ is known.
 Such a reduction is obtained by calling `eval` in the implementation.

-*Remark**  A term in the [Core](https://github.com/heliaxdev/MiniJuvix/blob/qtt/src/MiniJuvix/Syntax/Core.agda) implementation is either a checkable or inferable term.
-In a typing rule the is no explicit reference to the term kind.
-However, that information becomes evident after the given judgement mode in which the term is introduced/judged.
+**Remark.**  A term in the [Core](https://github.com/heliaxdev/MiniJuvix/blob/qtt/src/MiniJuvix/Syntax/Core.agda) implementation is either a Checkable or Inferable term.
+We refer to these options as the *mode* of the term.
+In a typing rule the strategy/mode in a type judgement determines the mode of the term in the conclusion.
+In the example above, $t$ is Inferable.

 ```haskell
 data Term : Set where